dwerner/libmelon/README.md

 `mkdir build && cd build && cmake .. && make`

 Should compile on most linux systems with gcc installed.
-Dependency on pthreads
+Dependency on pthreads and check